Silver Sovereign

 Silver Sovereign Coin

 Considering the popularity of the gold Sovereign, it would be reasonable to assume that a silver Sovereign coin exists.
-Unfortunately the UK government has never authorised the minting of silver Sovereigns, and no such coins have been struck by The Royal Mint.
+Until 2024, this was not the case, and The Royal Mint issued Sovereigns only in gold per their 200-year tradition.

 Silver Crown